beginning of content

 How is a Bartholin's cyst treated?

-If the cyst is not causing pain or discomfort, you may not need treatment.
+If the cyst is not causing you pain, you might not need treatment.

-- If you are have mild pain or discomfort, you can take over-the-counter pain medicines — ask your pharmacist for advice.
+If you have mild pain you can take over-the-counter pain medicines such as ibuprofen.
+Ask your doctor or pharmacist what medicine is right for you.

-If the fluid inside the cyst becomes infected, it will form pus and become a Bartholin's abscess.
-This may be very sore, swollen and tender.
-You may find it painful to walk or sit with a Bartholin's abscess.
+If the fluid inside the cyst becomes infected, it will form pus and can become a Bartholin's abscess.
+Symptoms of a Bartholin's abscess include:

-If you think your cyst has become infected, or if your pain is getting worse, ask your GP for a referral to a gynaecologist for treatment.
+If you think your cyst has become infected, or if your pain is getting worse, you should get urgent care.

 Resources and support